adaptris/interlok-docs-legacy/pages/adapter/adapter-hosting-ws.md

 # Installing the Web Services Component #

-Get the webservice application (_adp-web-services.war_), from either then [snapshot repository](https://development.adaptris.net/nexus/content/groups/adaptris-snapshots/com/adaptris/adp-web-services/) or the [release repository](https://development.adaptris.net/nexus/content/groups/public/com/adaptris/adp-web-services/).
+Get the webservice application (_interlok-web-services.war_), from either then [snapshot repository](https://development.adaptris.net/nexus/content/groups/adaptris-snapshots/com/adaptris/interlok-web-services/) or the [release repository](https://development.adaptris.net/nexus/content/groups/public/com/adaptris/interlok-web-services/).
 For versions 3.0.5 and earlier, the artefact was called adp-webservices-internal and can be found under that name.

-Rename the file to be _adp-web-services.war_ and drop it into the interlok web-app directory.
+Rename the file to be _interlok-web-services.war_ and drop it into the interlok web-app directory.
 The default location for the web-app directory will be a directory named `webapps` in the root of your Interlok installation.
 This folder should already exist, if not, create it.

 You can check/change the location of the jetty web-app directory within the jetty.xml file.
 A property named;

 ```xml
 <Set name="monitoredDirName"><Property name="jetty.home" default="." />/webapps</Set>
 ```
-You can check everything is correct, by starting Interlok and navigating to the following url (assuming, Interlok is running locally): `http://localhost:8080/adp-web-services/workflow-services?wsdl`
+You can check everything is correct, by starting Interlok and navigating to the following url (assuming, Interlok is running locally): `http://localhost:8080/interlok-web-services/workflow-services?wsdl`

 # Standard Interlok Web Services #